wp-plugins/get-in-touch/readme.txt

 == Installation ==

 To begin with:
-1.Upload the get-in-touch.zip' file from the Plugins->Add New page in the WordPress administration panel.
+1.Upload the 'get-in-touch.zip' file from the Plugins->Add New page in the WordPress administration panel.

 2.Activate the plugin through the 'Plugins' menu in WordPress.